 In models that explain non-performing loans under uncertainty, we find no impact due to inflation, changes in GDP and bank concentration.
 In contrast, we find that openness has a positive effect.
-This may be due to the fact that openness, increasing competition, reduces firms' profitability.
+This may be due to the fact that openness, as it increases competition, reduces firms' profitability.
 Hence, in competitive markets, weak firms fail, leading to an increase in non-performing loans of banks.
-We also find that foreign debt to GDP also has a positive effect on non-performing loans.
-The presence of foreign banks has a negative impact on non-performing loans, possibly due to their ability to sift firms with low quality investment projects from the loan market (Claessens and Horen, 2014).
+We also find that the ratio of foreign debt to GDP also has a positive effect on non-performing loans.
+The presence of foreign banks has a negative impact on non-performing loans, possibly due to their ability to sift firms with low quality investment projects from their loan portfolio (Claessens and Horen, 2014).